WINTERSESSION IN BERLIN, JANUARY 2022

 Please keep in mind that students will also need some pocket money for personal expenses.

 The group will leave together from Boston Logan Airport for Berlin.
 The group will be back on campus before wintersession ends.
 Please keep in mind that students need to be present for the entire period of wintersession and that class meetings may be scheduled before departure and upon return from Berlin.
 The exact departure and return dates and times will be announced as soon as plane reservations are secured, but students must plan now to be back on campus on the first day of wintersession for mandatory class meetings prior to the common departure for Berlin from Logan airport in Boston.
-The first day of wintersession is Thursday, January 4, 2018.
-Wintersession will end on Thursday, January 25, 2018.
+The first day of wintersession is TBD.
+Wintersession will end on TBD.

 Application materials will be distributed to students enrolled in Ger 201.